HassanSajjad-302/iso-papers/my-paper.md

 This approach also enables memory-mapped files / shared memory for BMI files.
-This could reduce IO in cases where the BMI is read by multiple compilations.
+This reduces IO in cases where the BMI is read by multiple compilations.
 Only BMI is selected because source-file and header-files will likely be read just once (to build header-unit or module)